TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/s2s-scoping-2.md

 <properties
 pageTitle="TSG Out of Scope"
-description="TSG is out of scope" infoBubbleText="This TSG is not applicable to your scenario" service="microsoft.network" resource="vpnGateways" authors="riturajc"
+description="TSG is out of scope" infoBubbleText="This TSG is not applicable to your scenario." service="microsoft.network" resource="vpnGateways" authors="riturajc"